What is GitOps?

 Weave Cloud Pull Pipeline

 At the centre of our pull pipeline pattern is a single source of truth for manifests (or a config repo).
 Developers push their updated code to the code base repository; where the change is picked up by the CI tool and ultimately builds a Docker image.
-The Weave Cloud ‘Deploy Automator’ notices the image, pulls the new image from the repository and then updates its YAML in the config repo.
-The Deploy Synchronizer, then detects that the cluster is out of date, and it pulls the changed manifests from the config repo and deploys the new image to the cluster.
+The Weave Cloud ‘Deployment Automator’ notices the image, pulls the new image from the repository and then updates its YAML in the config repo.
+The Deployment Synchronizer, then detects that the cluster is out of date, and it pulls the changed manifests from the config repo and deploys the new image to the cluster.